NUDelta/analyze-the-pear/transcripts/christian-sanfeng.md

 2: oh if there are no passing scores. oh okay i see. oh wait. passing scores dot. so it's an edge case over here.

+~RUNS CODE FOR AVERAGE PASSING SCORE #4

 1: oh it's not an array anymore

+2: oh whoops.

+~RUNS CODE FOR AVERAGE PASSING SCORE #5

-2: oh whoops. so scores. or we could just do number of passes
+2: so scores. or we could just do number of passes

+~RUNS CODE FOR AVERAGE PASSING SCORE #6

 1: we just passed all the tests

 2: [unintelligible] submit. [unintelligible]. alright so array two sum, do you want to do this one

+SUBMITS CODE FOR AVERAGE PASSING SCORE
 1: yeah, sure.

 2: this is like a leetcode question